 Wading through decades of appliances, cookware and knick-knacks may fill you with dread, but a clear, clean kitchen workspace will boost its safety, style and hygiene.

 - Remove all items from your kitchen, shelf by shelf, and give everything a good scrub.

 - Cull your kitchen of out-of-date produce and seldom-used condiments – have bin bags handy.

-- Identify and get rid of any unused small kitchen appliances, such as toastie-makers, blenders or microwaves – if they’ve been sitting neglected in the cupboard for years, there’re not likely to make an appearance any time soon.
+- Identify and get rid of any unused small kitchen appliances, such as toastie-makers, blenders or microwaves – if they’ve been sitting neglected in the cupboard for years, they’re not likely to make an appearance any time soon.

 - Sort your recipe books and takeaway menus.
 If the dieting fad didn’t work out, there’s no point in keeping the accompanying book – chuck out anything that is attracting dust.

-- Keep on top of things in the future – try and throw away as you go along, rather than allowing things to accumulate.
+- Keep on top of things in the future – try and throw them away as you go along, rather than allowing things to accumulate.